 Sweet oranges, tart ruby pomegranate seeds, buttery avocado, peppery arugula and fennel make for a refreshing and healthy winter salad.
 Try this fennel salad with orange vinaigrette.
-It’s a bright and nourishing way to lift your taste buds.
+It's a bright and nourishing way to delight your taste buds.

 Fennel Salad with Orange Vinaigrette

 - 1 medium fennel bulb save feathery fronds for garnish

 - 1 large ripe avocado peeled and quartered